kenwelsh/Tanzania_Water_Pump/README.md

 ## Machine Learning
 Python is used for machine learning.
 At the initial stage the focus is on Random Forest.
+### Description of preliminary data preprocessing and Description of preliminary feature engineering and preliminary feature selection, including the decision-making process
+There was a multitude of data cleaning and transforming prior to compiling and fitting the model.

+**Dataset supplemented with information about the 3 closest cities**.
+We created an algorithm that, for each water point row, will calculate the GPS distance to each of the 280 cities in Tanzania, and return the distance and population of the 3 closest cities.
+This alorithm is located in the **supplemental_population.ipynb** workbook.
+We included this supplementeal data because we wanted to understand the influence of people relying on the waterpoint had on its status.

+**Filling missing data with appropriate data type and value**.
+There were multiple columns and rows that had missing values.
+Two of these columns (Permit and Public Meeting) were Boolean in nature.
+Therefore the missing value was populated as False.
+IF the data was missing it would likely not be True.
+There are int/float columns and the missing values were filled with "0".
+For all other data types (mainly object), the missing values were filled with "Other".
+We are performing bucketting later in cleaning, therefore "Other" is a good value to use because it will not be unique just to missing data.

+**Find unique values and perform bucketting on categorical information**.
+We ran unique value counts for each of the "object" columns to determine which features would need to be bucketted.
+We identified 6 features that would need to be bucketted: funder, installer, subvillage, lga, ward and scheme_name.
+These had around 2000 unique values.
+The other features had less than 21 unique values, which we determined would all be valuable in a dataset of over 59,000 rows.
+We set the threshold to 100 occurences of a unique value, otherwise it was re-labelled "Other".
+This transformation reduced the unique values in around 100 from 2000.

+**Drop invaluable or duplicate features**.
+There were many parent/child grouping (i.e. group then type) which had 1 to 1 relationships.
+In otherwords, the group value only had one type value, therefore the group value was redundant.
+We removed payment type, quality, quantitity, source, and waterpoint type groups.
+We also removed the waterpoint name and date recorded as this are unique values to every entry and do not provide prediction value.
+Lastly, dropped the geo_loc feature which was a intermediate feature during the calculation of closest cities

+**Perform One Hot Encoding on categorical variables**.
+Once we had the features bucketted, which performed OneHotEncoded to create numeric values compatible with the machine learning model.
+The 21 categorical features were transformed to 546 features.

+**Data filtering for illogical entries**.
+During preliminary model runs, Latitude and longitude were determined to be important features.
+Unfortunately there were nearly 2000 rows where longitude equaled 0, which is a longitude impossible for the geography of Tanzania.
+Therefore we made the decision to drop these rows.

+### Description of how data was split into training and testing sets
+The data was split using sklearn train_test_split with no additional parameters.

+### Explanation of model choice, including limitations and benefits
+A Random Forest model was chosen for the model.
+We felt our features lent themselves very well to a decision tree model.
+Items like geopgraphy (lat, lon, height) and engineering information (water quality, waterpoint type, water source) would be great features for a decision tree to begin segmentting data.
+With a lot of categorical variables, a Random Forest can tend to make trees with sparse dataset, which can be a limitation.
+In our case, we had many rows and we felt the sparse trees lend themselves well to the numerous "engineering"-type features describing each of the waterpoints.

+We also tested a deep learning modeling, with 2 hidden layers.
+During preliminary testing, both the accuracy and computational time were worse than the Random Forest, so we chose to stick with Random Forest.

+We also tested a two stage logistic regression, where first stage would predict functioning versus everything else, and second stage would break down everything else into "needs repair" or "non-functioning".
+Unfortunately, the first stage yielded lower accuracy than Random Forest, so we chose not to pursue this model

+### Description of model performance
+The Random Forest had an accuracy of **80.8%** when identifying 3 output labels (functioning, needs repair, non-functioning).
+F1-score on the "needs repair label were the worst.
+This label is under represented in the overall dataset (<10% of total) and isn't linearly separable from the other two labels.

+We also ran the Random Forest on a binary classification by combining the "needs repair" and "non-functioning" into a single label.
+This model achieved **82.6%** accuracy, with strong precision and recall scores.
+Precision for "non-functioning" group was 85%, which is a strong score for identifying pumps in need of maintenance.

 ## Dashboard
 We are using Tableau for dashboarding.
 Also using Storyboard for Google slides.